Strengthening Mackay Isaac Whitsunday

 - fabricated metal production

 - machinery and equipment

 We’re committed to providing local businesses with full, fair and reasonable opportunities to participate in government and non-government projects across Queensland.
 This is done by delivering a range of activities to help local businesses find project opportunities, compete for work and improve their tendering and supply chain capabilities.

 View all upcoming events and opportunities in the region on the events page including:

 - industry briefings supporting businesses at all stages of project supply chains

 Clarke Creek Wind Farm

-The Clark Creek Wind Farm Project will be located in Clarke Creek, about 150 km north-west of Rockhampton and 150 km south of Mackay in Central Queensland.
+The Clark Creek Wind Farm project will be located in Clarke Creek, approximately 150 km north-west of Rockhampton and 150 km south of Mackay in Central Queensland.
 The wind farm is a $1 billion investment that will involve the construction of up to 195 wind turbines and associated ancillary infrastructure.
-The life of the wind farm is 25 years.
 It’s estimated that 350 jobs will be created during the construction period and up to 25 full-time jobs will be required when operational.

 Lacour Energy has partnered with Goldwind Australia Pty Ltd (Goldwind) to deliver the Clarke Creek Wind Farm project.
 The project will be delivered in two stages.
 Stage 1 consists of the construction of 101 turbines generating 450 MW of power, with Stage 2 to complete the construction of the remaining 94 turbines which will generate a further 400 MW of power.
 Construction is planned to start in early 2021.